AsahiLinux/docs/Feature-Support.md

 ## M1 Ultra (T6002)
-The M1 Ultra consists of two M1 Max SoCs connected together in a NUMA configuration.
+The M1 Ultra consists of two M1 Max SoCs connected together in an interleaved UMA configuration.
 Responsibility for whole-chip functions is split between the two dice.
 Since none of the hardware is actually new, hardware support is identical to the M1 Max.
 Only a device tree is required to support this SoC.
 Machine-specific hardware will still